Pariharx7/lab/README.md

 ## Description

-This repository will consist of the projects that i will build while learning the concepts in web development.
+This repository will consist of the projects that i will be building while learning the concepts in web development.

 ## Project Lists